delan/www.azabani.com/_posts/2020-10-03-output-version-control-for-static-sites.md

 title: Output version control for static sites
 date: 2020-10-03 23:00:00 +1000
 tags: home jekyll
+_preview_description: Do you use a static site generator?
+Here’s a way to ensure you only deploy the changes you expect!
 ---

 I use [Jekyll], a static site generator that’s most notable for powering [GitHub Pages].